dvdl16/erpnext_customer_statements_sender/README.md

 This app allows you to send out statements to your customers in bulk

 #### 🛠 Please note that this is a Work in Progress 🛠 Issues and PR's welcome.
+This app was designed for Frappe/ERPNext v12.

 The interface is on a Single Doctype called `Customer Statements Sender`: